 Students with disabilities who require disability-related accommodations must make their requests in writing.
-For this purpose, an application can be obtained from either the ADA coordinator, or downloaded from this website.
-Applications must returned to the ADA coordinator at the email listed above.
+For this purpose, an application can be obtained from either the ADA coordinator or downloaded from this website.
+Applications must be returned to the ADA coordinator.

 All requests should be made in a timely fashion to allow Lakeland University time to review the requests and provide the approved accommodations.
 Generally, requests should be made a minimum of two weeks in advance of the accommodations needed.
 If the requests involve outside resources (e.g., special equipment, textbook taping, etc.), more notice may be necessary before the accommodations can be provided.
 After the application has been reviewed, you will be contacted about the status of your application